 At km 20.5 (near the “Italian Village”), the marathon runners start their second round, which is approximately 35% different from the first round.

-Similar to the 10K route, the route from the Augustus bridge heads past the Japanese Palace and down the Elbe bike path along the Königsufer (“king’s riverbank”) to the Rose Garden.
+The route from the Augustus bridge heads past the Japanese Palace and down the Elbe bike path (“Canaletto view”) along the Königsufer (“king’s riverbank”) to the Rose Garden.
 After crossing the Waldschlößchen bridge a second time, you’ll run through the villa-lined streets of the Blasewitz district.
 Along the way, you’ll enjoy a striking view of three neighboring castles (Albrechtsberg Palace, Lingner Palace and Eckberg Palace) located on the hillside of the Elbe river in Loschwitz.
 Upon finishing the loop through Blasewitz, the remaining route from km 30 onward is identical to the first round.
 The multitude of sights and the varied route create a journey that is worth every step.

 Source: Mediaserver Dresden (a.o.
 Sylvio Dittrich)